Manage Intelligent Capture

 Event Details

-You can click an event group or individual event to view the following sections with further details:
+You can click an event group or individual event to view these sections with further details:

 Client Location: Displays the map of the client location and the client's movement during the event.